Jfoster18/CircuitPython/README.md

 # CircuitPython Hello VS Code

-This assignment was fairley simple, all I had to do was follow the directions on canvas.
+This assignment was fairley simple.
+All I had to do was follow the directions on canvas.
 I learned how to use VS, the most challenging part of it was finding all the things that I had to find in order to set it up.

 # CricuitPython Fancy LED